How to Register an Emotional Support Animal in Illinois

 Further details regarding housing for ESA owners are also stated in The Illinois Assistance Animal Integrity Act.
 In line with the Fair Housing Act, The Illinois Assistance Animal Integrity Act states that housing providers must provide reasonable accommodation for owners of emotional support animals or assistance animals.

-However, landlords may require repair fees for damage that is caused by the ESA to the dwelling or common areas.
+Housing providers in Illinois may not collect pet-related deposits or pet-related fees for a verified emotional support animal.
+However, landlords can still charge repair fees for damage caused by the ESA to the dwelling or common areas.

 Can a Landlord Reject or Evict an ESA Owner?